How to Write the Clark University Supplemental Essays 2019-2020

 Clark University can be found in the heart of Worcester, Massachusetts, a city of 200,000 located 40 miles west of Boston.
 Originally created as an all-graduate institution in 1887, Clark now boasts around 2,200 undergraduate students, allowing for a majority of classes to have under 20 students.
 As a liberal arts, private research college, Clark is known for its excellence in subjects like psychology, physics, biology, and entrepreneurship, and with its small student body, contains a robust undergraduate research program.

-Clark University is ranked 7th on the Times Higher Education’s list of the World’s Best Small Universities, 66th on the US News National Universities ranking, and 32nd on the US News Best Value Schools ranking.
+Clark University is ranked #42 in Best Value Schools by the US News and World Report, and its acceptance rate is 59%.
 Notable alumni of Clark include actress Padma Lakshmi, prison reformer Miriam Van Waters, and child psychologist Arnold Gesell.

 Clark requires a few supplementary essays, which can be a bit daunting, so we here at CollegeVine are here to help you navigate through them!